caspii/casparwre.de/_posts/2016-05-09-launchrock-alternative.md

 I've being playing around with Python Flask recently and my first project is a self-hosted replacement for Launchrock.
 All it does is throw up a landing page and a signup form.
 Get the code on [GitHub](https://github.com/trsc/flask-landingpage).

-Incidentally, I don't think Launchrock is very good.
-It failed at a critical moment when launching our new project [HelloBudget.co](http://HelloBudget.co).

 My next Flask project will be a web-based scoreboard, or a scorekeeper if you will.
 Stay tuned!